Xeverous/the_website/website/pages/cpp/utility/cpp_faq.md

 There are few things in C that are slower than their relatives in C++.
 This applies specifically to C standard library which does not have efficient generic abstractions besides macros - for example C functions taking function pointers are far worse optimized than C++ templates.

 Even when developing high-performance programs, performance is not needed strictly everywhere.
 Where possible, convenience features can be used over performance features.
-It doesn't matter if text entered by the user is processed 10% slower (eg because you used a lot of very-safe-and-convenient-but-somewhat-slower things) but it matters if the full product can be delivered several times faster (because you avoid manually rewriting input processing in C) with the same core performance (where C and C++ code uses very similar or even the same mechanisms).
+It doesn't matter if text entered by the user is processed 10% slower (e.g. because you used a lot of very-safe-and-convenient-but-somewhat-slower things) but it matters if the full product can be delivered several times faster (because you avoid manually rewriting input processing in C) with the same core performance (where C and C++ code uses very similar or even the same mechanisms).

 From Bjarne Stroustrup FAQ: